kristianmk/backup-github-repositories/README.md

 # backup-github-repositories
-Easy back up of github repos.
+Easy backup of github repos.

+Written using GPT4 with minor manual guiding.